DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Experiments

 \subsection{Relative Pose Estimation}

-\paragraph{Datasets and Evaluation Metrics.} We conduct evaluations on pose estimation using MegaDepth~\cite{DBLP:conf/cvpr/LiS18} for outdoor scenes and ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} for indoor scenes respectively.
-We randomly select 2459 image pairs from 37 validation scenes for evaluation on outdoor scenes.
-As for the indoor, we use 1500 image pairs of ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} provided by~\cite{DBLP:conf/cvpr/SarlinDMR20}.
-We adopt the same metrics as~\cite{DBLP:conf/cvpr/SarlinDMR20}, where we report the area under cumulative error curve (AUC) of pose error up to thresholds $5^\circ$, $10^\circ$, $20^\circ$.
-The relative pose between images is estimated by applying RANSAC~\cite{DBLP:journals/cacm/FischlerB81} on predicted correspondences.
+\paragraph*{Datasets and Metrics} We evaluate the model using pose estimation on MegaDepth~\cite{DBLP:conf/cvpr/LiS18} for outdoor scenes and ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} for indoor scenes.
+We randomly select 2,459 image pairs from the validation dataset of MegaDepth and use 1,500 image pairs of ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} provided by~\cite{DBLP:conf/cvpr/SarlinDMR20}.
+We adopt the same evaluation metric as~\cite{DBLP:conf/cvpr/SarlinDMR20}, which calculates the area under cumulative error curve (AUC) of pose error up to thresholds ($5^\circ$, $10^\circ$, $20^\circ$).
+The relative pose is estimated by applying RANSAC~\cite{DBLP:journals/cacm/FischlerB81} on the correspondences.